 Now I’m also going to remove the bearing because my kit does come with a bearing, and I’m going to replace that.

-So you can see the three screws that are holding the shaft to the drum.
+So you can see the 3 screws that are holding the shaft to the drum.
 I’m just going to remove the belt.
 Just pull that down and spin that around.
-Just watch your fingers make sure you don’t get them caught in the motor pulley.
-And then you can see that the drum just then comes completely away.
+Just watch your fingers make sure you don’t get them caught in the motor pulley, and then you can see that the drum just then comes completely away.

 OK so now it’s time to fit the new bearing to the back panel.
 Now the one that came off this one is a tear drop shaped one.
 The kit may well come with a square one like this for different models, but I don’t need that one.
 So that just drops into place and the holding screw goes back in.

 OK now if I flip the back panel over, what I’m also going to do is take off this old seal and fit with a brand new one.
 This one is all stuck to the back panel so I’m just using a, well, this actually an oven scraper, just to get that old adhesive off there.
 OK so that’s the worst of the old seal and the adhesive out of the way.
 I can just now put the new one in place.
 Just check that’s the right size.
 What we’ve got to do is just take off the backing strip, all the way round, and just make sure when you’re putting it on, you just place it carefully so that it’s on the outside of that lip all the way round.

 So the final things for me to replace are these bearing pads, there are four of them on here, and the seal that goes right the way round the outside.